 Divide metric minutes by 1.44 to get regular minutes.
 For example, 36 metric minutes converts to 25 regular minutes.

 Add the minutes calculated in Step 1 to the minutes calculated from Step 2.
 If the result is greater than 59, subtract 60 from minutes and add one to the hours.
 For example, since 48 plus 25 is 73, hours increase by one to 17 and 73 minus 60 gives you 13 minutes.

-Subtract 12 from the number of hours if the number of hours is 13 or greater and add "p.m." after the time.
-For example, 17:13 would become 5:13 p.m.
-If the number of hours is zero, add 12 to the number of hours and write "a.m." after the time.
-For example, 0:14 would become 12:14 a.m.
+Subtract 12 from the number of hours if it is greater than 12, then add "p.m." after the time.
+For example, 17:13 becomes 5:13 p.m.
+If the hour is zero, use 12 instead and write "a.m." after the time.
+For example, 0:14 becomes 12:14 a.m.